BELWIN STAFF

 651-802-8169

 Growing up, I loved spending time in Northern Minnesota and hiking on the shores of Lake Superior.
 Now — working at Belwin — I’m so happy to have a role where I can help people connect with Minnesota’s rich, varied ecosystems.
 Prior to Belwin, I worked as a graphic designer in Chicago before receiving an MFA in Poetry from the University of Michigan.
-Outside of hiking, I love reading, playing tabletop games, and exploring downtown Minneapolis.
+Outside of work, I love reading, playing tabletop games, and exploring downtown Minneapolis.

 Susan Haugh